status-im/nimbus-eth2/docs/the_nimbus_book/src/binaries.md

 ![](https://i.imgur.com/R33o4MG.png)

-Click on the `tar.gz` file that corresponds to your OS and architecture, unpack the archive, read the README and run the binary directly or through some provided wrapper script.
+Click on the `tar.gz` file that corresponds to your OS and architecture, unpack the archive, read the README and run the binary directly (or through one of our provided wrapper scripts).

 We've designed the build process to be reproducible.
 In practice, this means that anyone can verify that these exact binaries were produced from the corresponding source code commits.
 For more about the philosophy and importance of this feature see [reproducible-builds.org](https://reproducible-builds.org/).